May 23-27, 2019 (Memorial Day Weekend)

 NOTE: We always need people to volunteer to lead classes and rituals, and food vendors are welcome.
 Leading a class or ritual counts as part of your community service to the festival, and does not grant you free or discounted admission (sorry!).
 Please see Class Volunteer Form to volunteer.

-Everyone who registers for Moondance must comply with the Rules listed on this website.
+Everyone who registers for Moondance must comply with the Event Policies listed on this website.
 Participants refusing to do so will be required to leave without refund.
 It is also expected that participants will comply with event site rules and secular laws.

 **Special note about drunks and alcoholics: If you come to Moondance and get obnoxiously drunk and display inappropriate behavior (harrassing other attendees physically, verbally, sexually, or otherwise, stealing, disturbing other people's camps or possessions, being lewd, rude and socially unacceptable, etc.) you will be REMOVED FROM THE SITE WITHOUT REFUND.
 "Removed" means one of your camp mates will be required to drive your drunk ass home immediately - not the next day (even if "home" is 8 hours away).
 If you have no one who is able or willing to drive you home, one of our security personnel will drive you to the Lee County Sheriff's department and drop you off.
 Also, after such behavior, you will be banned permanently from any and all future festivals and from the site.
 We have absolutely NO TOLERANCE for drunks.** (Once banned, a recovering alcoholic can apply for probation from banned status by showing an AA chip showing soberness.)